Traveling With Dogs in a Car: Safety Tips

 When a Crate Won't Work

-If a crate is not an option, look for a safety harness that buckles directly into the seat belt buckle, and strap your dog into the back seat.
-Another commercially available option for safer car travel with dogs is a mesh or metal barrier made to place in minivans, and SUVs to keep your furry friend confined to the back seat.
-While these options are great for keeping your pup from distracting you or getting underfoot while you're trying to focus on the road, they're not designed to protect them from injury during a crash.
-Although it might seem like these options provide your buddy with more freedom and make the ride more enjoyable, for their own safety, a crate or carrier is still best.
+Sometimes using a crate may not be an option.
+Alternatively, you can try a safety harness that buckles directly into the seat belt buckle, securing your dog in the back seat.
+Another available option for safer car travel with dogs is a mesh or metal barrier made for minivans and SUVs to keep your furry friend confined to the back seat or cargo area.
+While these options are great for confining your dog so they can't get underfoot while you're driving, they aren't designed to protect them from injury during a crash.
+Although it might seem like these alternatives provide your dog with more freedom, a crate is always best for their safety.

 Dog lies next to a woman leaning on a car.